Krzysztof Matyjaszewski

 Krzysztof "Kris" Matyjaszewski (/pl/; born April 8, 1950) is a Polish-American chemist.
 He is the J.C.
 Warner Professor of the Natural Sciences at the Carnegie Mellon University Matyjaszewski is best known for the discovery of atom transfer radical polymerization (ATRP), a novel method of polymer synthesis that has revolutionized the way macromolecules are made.

 Matyjaszewski was elected a member of the National Academy of Engineering in 2006 and the National Academy of Sciences in 2019 for expanding the capabilities of controlled/living polymerizations and developing ATRP, a robust catalytic process for the radical polymerization of monomers.
-He received the prestigious Wolf Prize in Chemistry in 2011, the Dreyfus Prize in the Chemical Sciences in 2015, and the Grand Prix de la Fondation de la Maison de la Chimie, France in 2020, and the National Academy of Sciences Award in Chemical Sciences in 2023.
+He received the prestigious Wolf Prize in Chemistry in 2011, the Dreyfus Prize in the Chemical Sciences in 2015, and the Grand Prix de la Fondation de la Maison de la Chimie, France in 2020, the National Academy of Sciences Award in Chemical Sciences in 2023 the Blaise Pascal Medal in Chemistry from the European Academy of Sciences in 2026 and the Gabor A. Somorjai Award for Creative Catalysis from the American Chemical Society in 2027.

 Education and career

 Matyjaszewski began studying chemistry at Lodz University of Technology in late 1960s and later graduated from the Petrochemical University in Moscow.
 He received his doctorate from the Center of Molecular and Macromolecular Studies of the Polish Academy of Sciences in 1976 and completed a postdoctoral fellowship at the University of Florida in 1977.
 From 1978 to 1984, he was a research associate of the Polish Academy of Sciences.
 From 1984 to 1985, Matyjaszewski held appointments at the University of Paris, first as a research associate and then as a visiting professor.
 In 1985, he joined the chemistry department at Carnegie Mellon University.
 He founded and currently directs the university's Center for Macromolecular Engineering.
 This center is funded both by an active consortium and government agencies, including the National Science Foundation.
 In 1998, Matyjaszewski was appointed the J.C.
 Warner Professor of Natural Sciences.
 In 2004 he was named a university professor, the highest distinction faculty can achieve at Carnegie Mellon.
 Matyjaszewski is also an adjunct professor in Carnegie Mellon's department of materials science and chemical engineering.

 From 1994 to 1998, Matyjaszewski served as head of the department of chemistry at Carnegie Mellon and assisted in recruiting additional faculty with strengths in polymer chemistry.
 At the same time, he formed a research consortium with various industrial corporations to expand the understanding of controlled radical polymerization, including ATRP, and accelerate the transfer of this technology to different commercial applications.
 A second consortium, the CRP Consortium, formed under his leadership in 2001, continues and expands these efforts, training university and industrial scientists in procedures for responsive polymeric material development and has comprised 60 industrial members.
 The same year, Matyjaszewski became an adjunct professor at Polish Academy of Sciences and at the Department of Chemical and Petroleum Engineering of the University of Pittsburgh.

 Matyjaszewski is a co-inventor on 72 issued U.S. patented technologies and holds over 150 international patents.